RareBreeds/Orbits/manual/docs/index.md

 #### Since v2.0.0
 When the output is lowered depends on the beat mode.
 There's 3 behaviour options available when right clicking the module:

-- Pulse - A 1ms pulse is output on each on-beat
+- Pulse - A 1ms pulse is output on each on-beat (default)
 - Gate - The output is raised on each on-beat and lowered on each off-beat, the output is retriggered for successive on-beats
 - Hold - The output is raised on each on-beat and lowered on each off-beat, the output is held high for successive on-beats